 Table 7 Notes to help you: Definitions: Level (undergraduate, PGCE, postgraduate taught, postgraduate research) Undergraduate students are those studying towards a first degree, HE certificate or diploma, or equivalent, or students registered for an academic credit that can be counted towards one of these qualifications.
-Postgraduate research students are students whose qualification aim is a research-based higher degree.
+The derived field Z_LEVELGRP2 and QUALCAT field should be used to assign the level of study of a student: Postgraduate research students are students whose qualification aim is a research-based higher degree.
 A research-based higher degree is a postgraduate programme comprising a research component (including a requirement to produce original work) which is larger than any accompanying taught component when measured by student effort.
-PGCE students are students whose qualification aim is a Postgraduate Certificate in Education (at master level).
-Students whose qualification aim is a Professional Graduate Certificate in Education (at honours level) should be returned as undergraduate.
-Postgraduate taught students are those who are studying a course leading to higher degrees, diplomas and certificates (including professional qualifications) which usually require a first degree as an entry qualification, but do not meet the requirements to be a research student and are not aiming for a PGCE (for full-time students).
-PGCE and other postgraduate taught course fees should be returned separately for full-time.
-The derived field Z_LEVELGRP212 and QUALCAT12 field should be used to assign the level of study of a student: • Undergraduate Z_LEVELGRP2 values 03 and 04 • PGCE (for full-time students only) QUALCAT value M0016 • Postgraduate taught Z_LEVELGRP2 value 02 (and not included in PGCE for full-time students) • Postgraduate research Z_LEVELGRP2 value 01
+Undergraduate Z_LEVELGRP2 values 03 and 04 PGCE (for full-time students only) QUALCAT value M0016 PGCE students are students whose qualification aim is a Postgraduate Certificate in Education (at master level).
+Students whose qualification aim is a Professional Graduate Certificate in Education (at honours level) should be returned as undergraduate. • Postgraduate taught Z_LEVELGRP2 value 02 (and not included in PGCE for full- time students) Postgraduate taught students are those who are studying a course leading to higher degrees, diplomas and certificates (including professional qualifications) which usually require a first degree as an entry qualification, but do not meet the requirements to be a research student and are not aiming for a PGCE (for full-time students).
+Postgraduate research Z_LEVELGRP2 value 01 PGCE and other postgraduate taught course fees should be returned separately for full-time.